‘Necessity is the mother of invention.’

 8) ‘Are the terms of the investment agreement clear and fair?’

 A wise piece of contract negotiation advice goes as follows: “The deal should lead the paper; the paper shouldn’t lead the deal”.
 This means in order to be efficient and effective you should have the terms and conditions of

 an investment agreement defined and agreed before you put it on paper.
 Drafting a legal agreement on the fly and seeing how it goes can be an expensive, frustrating, and time consuming process.
 Clearly establishing the terms of the agreement with your investor (and internal and external teams) beforehand will facilitate a more productive process, leading to a better investment agreement between all parties.

 9) ‘Am I taking full advantage of my partner relationships?’

 Having a good investor relationship isn’t all about the money – there are lots of soft, ‘off balance sheet’ benefits that the right investor can provide.
 Finding an investor with experience in your industry can often

 help accelerate your growth.
 They can look at your business plan and spot gaps.
 They can provide insights into the marketplace, trends, alternative applications for your product or service and networking and partnership opportunities.
 They might also know other co-investors who are interested in funding your business.

 A good investor will have a strong network of contacts to put your idea into context, understand where you might be relevant and who can provide other non-financial help and advice you may need.
 They have been there before so they can mentor you and help with your current challenges, as well as prepare you for challenges you will face down the road.

 Thinking about taking on outside capital, but need some experienced legal guidance?
-Caravel Law brings top quality legal services to start-ups, small and medium size businesses.
+Caravel Law brings top quality legal services to start-ups, and businesses of all sizes.
 Get in touch with us today to find out more.